telekom/oscake-documentation/docs/running-ort.md

 * option `-o`: specifies the output directory: `-o [your_path]`
 * option `--license-configuration-file`: path to a a file containing information about licenses (different categories) `--license-configuration-file=license-classifications.yml`
 * option `-f`: name of the report: `-f OScake`

+#### Used ORT excludes
+ORT has a mechanism to control the handling of source code packages in order to exclude them (e.g. because they are only used for testing purposes).
+Therefore, it is possible to place a file with the name `.ort.yml` directly in the root directory of the source code.

+tbd: (1) link to an example, (2) link to the ORT section

 ## Running ORT using TDOSCA Testcas#5